elmorsi7/Secure-E-commerce/README.md

 # Secure-E-commerce
-These are the files that we utilized to run our Secure Ecommerce Web Application
+These are the files that we utilized to run and secure our Secure Ecommerce Web Application